thoth-station/core/README.rst

 Welcome to the Thoth-core project README file!

+  **HIBERNATION NOTICE**: The Project is currently hibernating.
+If you are interested in contributing to is, or if you have urgent issues that need to be fixed, please reach out to the Thoth team via `an support issue <https://github.com/thoth-station/support/issues/new/choose>`_.

 The main aim for this project is to provide a deployment for Thoth core components.
 For more information about Thoth project and its goals see `the Thoth repository <https://github.com/thoth-station/>`_.